hpufo/CampaignViewer/README.md

 # CampaignViewer
 Programming challenge for MediaMath.
 I created a Campaign Viewer using their sample API.
 To do this I used React/Redux.

-Technologies used: React, Redux, Redux-thunk, SCSS, Webpack, Axios
+Technologies used: React, Redux, Redux-thunk, Modular SCSS, Webpack, Axios, React-Datetime

 Usefull commands: